vp89/vp89.github.io/_posts/2021-09-08-full-stack-sum-types-with-typescript-rust-and-postgres.md

 categories: programming
 ---

 [Sum types](https://en.wikipedia.org/wiki/Tagged_union) allow you to model that a particular value can be typed in one of many, pre-defined ways.
 This provides a lot of the flexibility you get from using untyped dynamic values without giving up on compile-time safety.
 Using sum types to implement variants leads to clean, straight-forward code.
 Languages that don't have sum types force their users to effectively emulate them using verbose, complicated "patterns".
-In the database layer, storing variants as scalar values allows for simple access patterns that perform well at scale and should be portable to pretty much any database you might be using.
+In the database layer, storing variants as scalar values allows for simple access patterns that perform well at scale and are portable to pretty much any database you might be using.
 The ability to model these variants in a relatively consistent way across all layers of the stack makes applications easier to debug and reason about.

 At the heart of our exploration will be Rust.
 Rust provides first-class support for sum types, which it calls [`enums`](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html).
 Rust has [powerful, exhaustive pattern matching](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html) on enums that provide elegant, ergonomic solutions for avoiding the "null problem" and treating errors as values.
 In regular application code, the combination of sum types and pattern matching result in straightforward code that can be as flexible as you require without extraneous layers and/or contrived hierarchical structures that you typically see when working with "object-oriented" languages.